MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMDeploymentPackage.md

 ## PARAMETERS

 ### -DeploymentPackageName
-Specifies an array of names of distribution points that are associated with deployment packages.
+Specifies an array of names of deployment packages.
 If you do not specify this parameter, the cmdlet returns status information about all deployment packages on the distribution point.

 ```yaml
 Type: String